Signed in as:

-This event took place on January 12, 2021 was a great success.
+This event took place on January 11, 2021.
 Thanks to all those who participated!

 For book purchases/autographed copies contact Bookmiser @ 770-509-5611.

 Purchase your copy of The Dutch House from Bookmiser and receive a bookplate signed by Ann Patchett.

 At the end of the Second World War, Cyril Conroy combines luck and a single canny investment to begin an enormous real estate empire, propelling his family from poverty to enormous wealth.
 His first order of business is to buy the Dutch House, a lavish estate in the suburbs outside of Philadelphia.
 Meant as a surprise for his wife, the house sets in motion the undoing of everyone he loves.

 The story is told by Cyril’s son Danny, as he and his older sister, the brilliantly acerbic and self-assured Maeve, are exiled from the house where they grew up by their stepmother.
 The two wealthy siblings are thrown back into the poverty their parents had escaped from and find that all they have to count on is one another.
 It is this unshakeable bond between them that both saves their lives and thwarts their futures.

 Set over the course of five decades, The Dutch House is a dark fairy tale about two smart people who cannot overcome their past.
 Despite every outward sign of success, Danny and Maeve are only truly comfortable when they’re together.
 Throughout their lives they return to the well-worn story of what they’ve lost with humor and rage.
 But when at last they’re forced to confront the people who left them behind, the relationship between an indulged brother and his ever-protective sister is finally tested.